-The studies were not comparable for many reasons, including the HRSA of participants and their controls.
-For example, the athletes in Mentzel et al’s study potential activity levels of the sporting participants could potentially be equated to Vlachopoulos et al’s and Gomez-Bruton et al’s controls (23, 24, 27).
+Hence the studies were not comparable for many reasons, including the duration and intensity of sporting activity of participants.
+For example, the athletes in Mentzel et al’s study potential activity levels of the sporting participants could potentially be equated to Vlachopoulos et al’s and Gomez-Bruton et al’s control group (23, 24, 27).

 Comparator (control) groups activity level